 Eggs are an excellent, affordable source of high quality protein, with the potential to feed the world.
 That’s reason to celebrate World Egg Day!

-Even though the calendar says that it’s almost spring – it certainly doesn’t feel like spring right now in many parts of the U.S. In midst of blizzards, thunderstorms and other extreme weather, how do farmers keep their animals safe, warm and healthy?
+In midst of blizzards, thunderstorms and other extreme weather, how do farmers keep their animals safe, warm and healthy?

 Safety authori ties tell us to cope with harsh weather by staying indoors as much as possible.
 That’s good advice for animals, too.
 It’s one of the many reasons that the vast majority of egg-laying hens are kept indoors.